tenjin/tenjin-unity-sdk/README.md

 These steps are adapted from Apple's instructions at [https://developer.apple.com/documentation/storekit/skadnetwork/configuring_an_advertised_app](https://developer.apple.com/documentation/storekit/skadnetwork/configuring_an_advertised_app).

+**NOTE**: If you are using AppLovin MAX for mediation, their SDK will overwrite Tenjin URL with their URL during the app build process.
+In that case, AppLovin can forward us the postbacks, so please contact your account manager to enable the forwarding.

 ## <a id="gdpr"></a> GDPR

 As part of GDPR compliance, with Tenjin's SDK you can opt-in, opt-out devices/users, or select which specific device-related params to opt-in or opt-out. `OptOut()` will not send any API requests to Tenjin and we will not process any events.